thegooddocsproject/thegooddocsproject.github.io/about.md

-*TheGoodDocsProject* provides best practice templates and writing instructions that empowers people to document Open Source Software, which incidentally will be directly applicable to other domains too.
+The Good Docs Project provides best practice templates and writing instructions that empowers people to document Open Source Software, which incidentally will be directly applicable to other domains too.

 ### Doc Types